nicklockwood/FXForms/README.md

 - Textfield form values are now updated live during editing
 - Added -excludedFields method for excluding certain fields from form
 - Now ignores standard @properties such as `hash` and `description`, introduced in iOS 8
+- You can now use a UIView class or instance as the value for FXFormFieldHeader/Footer

 Version 1.1.6